EUDR – European Deforestation Regulation

 EUDR reporting obligation

 To meet the reporting obligations required by the EUDR, we support you with our expertise in external reporting requirements.
-We help with the comprehensive and EUDR-compliant development of a formalised reporting process and the publication of the information.
-This enables you to fulfil the requirement for verifiable transparency within your supply chain.
+We aid in the formalization and publication of necessary information, ensuring transparency throughout your supply chain that can be demonstrated both internally and externally.

 Webcast recording (German): Deforestation-free supply chain – challenges for industry and retail

 In our webcast about deforestation-free supply chains and its challenges for industry and retail we provide an overview of the background and requirements facing your company so that you can prepare for the EUDR and identify areas where action is needed.
-Please note that it is in German language.
+Please note that at the end of December 2024, the EU agreed on a 12-month postponement of the start of application of the EUDR.
+The dates stated in the webcast are therefore no longer valid.
+The webcast is held in German.

 Learn more